The Norway Rat is one of the largest and most common rodents to infest houses in Western Washington.

 Rodents will cause extensive damage to insulation, vapor barriers, and HVAC systems in your crawlspace or attic.
 In some cases, they have been the cause of house fires, due to gnawed electrical wiring.
 Many times, the contamination becomes so severe that a crawlspace cleanout will be necessary to remove contaminated materials from your home.

 Our rodent control program is designed to eliminate any current infestation in your home, as well as to prevent any future rodent populations from entering the structure.
 Rodent control requires a multi-faceted approach every time.
-The most important step in a control program is the initial inspection, in order to determine entry points, nest areas, feeding locations, and paths of travel.
+The most important step in a control program is the initial inspection, which can help determine:

 We will place rodent trapping devices in discreet areas where rodent activity has been identified.
 We systematically seal up identified entry points to lock out the exterior population, and to drive any remaining rodents inside the structure into our traps.